 It is recommended that you start early to avoid crowds and to have ample of time to explore the surroundings of the castle and also include a visit to the Hohenschwangau Castle, museum and the lakes if interested.

 More details on train schedule and buses from Fussen to the Hohenschwangau Village here.

-Best time to visit Neuschwanstein
+Best time to Visit Neuschwanstein

 Though summer sounds like the best time to visit for the weather conditions, the panorama of the castle is equally stunning in all seasons.
-Visiting the castle during the fall when the forests are painted in varied hues of colors and during the winter when the everything is covered in dreamy snow is on our wishlist.
+Visiting the castle during the fall when the forests are painted in varied hues of colors and during the winter when everything is covered in dreamy snow is on our wishlist.
 The fairytale castle must be absolutely stunning covered in snow.

 Note: Visiting castle during winter comes with its own drawbacks, the Marienbrucke (bridge) might be closed and the shuttle and carriage service can be disrupted owing to the bad weather.

 Exploring the Neuschwanstein Castle definitely needs some walking uphill and its recommended you be prepared for unexpected weather changes if you are visiting during the offseason.

 Looking for more do check for our top picks here.